michaelkmwaura/michaelkmwaura/README.md

 Hi there 👋

-My name is Michael K. Mwaura
+My name is Michael Kinyanjui Mwaura.

-- 🌱 I’m a Frontend Development
+- 🌱 I’m a Frontend Developer
 - 🔭 My portfolio https://michaelkmwaura.github.io
 - 📫 How to reach me: mikemwaura91@gmail.com